eusip/POM/README.md

 ![title](Images/advanced.png "Advanced settings")

 ### Acknowledgement
-The documentation of this dataset, code to parse the data and its issues was done by Tanvi Dinkar.
+The documentation of this dataset and its issues, and code to parse the data were contributed by Tanvi Dinkar.

 ### Contact Information